Sof1st1s/Astralis-Client/README.md

-Astral is a cheating client designed to deliver the best performance and lightweight modules while not being detected.
+Astralis is a cheating client designed to deliver the best performance and lightweight modules while not being detected.

 WARNING:
 Some antiviruses may false flag (false positive) it.
 Learn more about what false positive means here: https://www.huntress.com/cybersecurity-101/topic/false-positive-viruses